QuantEcon/imf_2024/README.md

   - Sovereign default
   - The Bianchi overborrowing model?

-## Useful References
+## Software

+The main interface to Python will be either `jupyter-notebook` or `jupyter-lab`.

+Access to the `ipython` REPL will also be useful.

+Some work will be done remotely using Google Colab --- a Google account is required.

-Required Python libraries (much of which is found in the Anaconda Python distribution)
+Required Python libraries (much of which is found in the Anaconda Python distribution):

-* `ipython`
 * `numpy`
 * `scipy`
 * `matplotlib`